 The potential headache for businesses who choose to adopt SaaS applications is in utilising multiple SaaS applications at once.
 Applications don't always harmonize with each other, which can lead to struggles trying to integrate data from multiple sources.
-(Now Assistant is a great tool which can help to overcome this - it integrates with over 50 applications out of the box to use data unilaterally across sources).
+(Digital Assistant is a great tool which can help to overcome this - it integrates with over 50 applications out of the box to use data unilaterally across sources).
 Security can be another cause for concern - there are significant regulations based around storing personal data on remote servers, and this should be taken into account when considering your options.

 Platform as a Service operates in a similar manner to SaaS, but operates at a lower ‘level’.
 PaaS is targeted towards companies who wish to develop or host their own applications in the cloud - the service provided is a platform on which software applications can be developed and deployed.
 Heroku is a well-known cloud application building platform – such providers would typically provide servers, network infrastructure and operating system software, as well as database software and software development runtimes.

 PaaS offers convenience and simplicity for companies who wish to develop and host software and applications, and eschews the costs involved with physical server installations and maintenance, as well as the time cost required to get a development environment up and running.
 However, if you choose to use a PaaS environment to host your application, service availability can be a concern - any downtime of your provider would result in downtime to your customers.
 In a similar vein, any changes to the environment by the provider - for example, using a different set of development tools - could have a detrimental impact on your business operations.